vlet/p5-Protocol-HTTP2/README.md

 # STATUS

-Current status - alpha.
-Structures, module names and methods may change vastly.
+Current status - beta.
+Structures, module names and methods seems like stable.
-I've started this project to understand internals of HTTP/2 and may be it will never become production or even finished.
+I've started this project to understand internals of HTTP/2 and may be it will never become production, but at least it works.

     | Spec                    |      status     |
     | ----------------------- | --------------- |